Ridder helps No. 8 Bearcats rally for 38-24 win at Indiana - NewsBreak

 Ridder helps No. 8 Bearcats rally for 38-24 win at Indiana

 BLOOMINGTON, Ind.
 (AP) — Desmond Ridder and Alec Pierce hooked up for the go-ahead score with 12:13 left in the game and No. 8 Cincinnati held on for a 38-24 victory at Indiana.
-Jerome Ford ran for two touchdowns and Tre Tucker scored on a 99-yard kickoff return to help the Bearcats rally from a 14-point, first-half deficit.
-Indiana had three turnovers and wasn’t the same after starting linebacker Micah McFadden was ejected for targeting late in the first half.
-Indiana lost despite leading 14-0 while playing in front of its largest crowd for a non-conference game since 1987.abc17news.com
+Jerome Ford ran for two touchdowns and Tre Tucker scored on a 99-yard kickoff return to help the Bearcats rally from a 14-point, first-half deficit for their third straight win.
+Indiana had three turnovers and wasn't the same after starting linebacker Micah McFadden was ejected for targeting late in the first half.
+Indiana lost despite taking a 14-0 lead, and playing in front of its largest crowd for a non-conference game since September 1987.www.wcn247.com

 Comments / 0